 How Long Do I Have To File an Assault Injury Lawsuit in Florida?

 Florida law limits the amount of time you have to file a personal injury lawsuit for damages.
-The Florida statute of limitations in personal injury cases is four years.
+The Florida statute of limitations in assault cases is four years.
 Typically, you lose your right to seek compensation if you fail to take legal action within four years of your injury.

 Cases involving criminal acts are slightly different.
 You may have more time to sue your attacker for damages.
 That’s because the statute of limitations will be paused while the attacker’s criminal case is pending.